NelsonHMalbone/upload-file-dropbox/README.md

 - place new genkey into the env file
 - just work on course section for this part

+#### 11-25
+working on the project of setting up the file for this

+i do know there will be a for loop in this section to iterate thur each file.

 ### How to use
 ###### TUTORIAL FOLDER
 just make sure the img you want is in same folder as code and press the run button and it will